 As a fingerstyle guitarist, should you choose between nylon or steel strings, or are both OK?
-Let's look at the pros and cons of using a Classical Guitar versus an Acoustic guitar to play fingerstyle songs.
+Let's look at the pros and cons of using nylon strings versus steel strings to play fingerstyle songs.

-Nylon strings are commonly used on classical guitars and are suited for a warmer, softer playing style.
-Steel strings, on the other hand, give a bright, crisp tone and are commonly used on acoustic and electric guitars.
+Nylon strings are found on classical guitars and are suited for a warmer, softer playing style.
+Steel strings, which are found on acoustic dreadnaught guitars, give a bright, crisp tone and are commonly used on acoustic and electric guitars.

 Is Fingerstyle Guitar Better With Nylon Strings Instead of Steel?

 The choice of which guitar to use ultimately comes down to personal preference.
 My preference is to use a nylon string guitar, due to the advantages that I list below.
 However if I am playing a cover song, I will generally opt to use the type of guitar that the original performer employs.

 In the case of playing Sungha Jung songs, I generally use a steel string guitar, except in the case of Siesta.
 Sungha Jung plays this song on a classical guitar, and I follow his example.

 Can I Use Nylon Strings On A Steel String Guitar?

 Typically, you should not put nylon strings on a steel-string guitar.
 Steel-string guitars are constructed differently from classical (nylon-string) guitars, with different bracing and tension requirements.
 Steel strings exert more tension on the guitar’s neck and top than nylon strings do.

 Installing nylon strings on a steel-string guitar may result in the string snapping as you tighten it to the desired note.
 However, you may come across folk nylon strings.
 These are a niche product that come with ball ends (like steel strings) rather than the tie ends typically found on classical guitar strings.
 This allows them to be easily installed on folk guitars, which have bridge pins.

 Pros and Cons of using Nylon Strings for Fingerstyle Guitar